Current Students

 Research Mentor: Mark Kelley, PhD

-Research: My research is focused on characterizing the multifunctional protein APE1/Ref-1 and its role in cancer, specifically in pancreatic cancer.
+My research is focused on characterizing the multifunctional protein APE1/Ref-1 and its role in cancer, specifically in pancreatic cancer.
 APE1/Ref-1 gets its two names from its two key functions: DNA repair and redox regulation.
 In its redox regulatory role, it has been shown to be overexpressed in multiple types of cancer and other diseases of chronic inflammation.
 My lab has generated APE1/Ref-1 specific inhibitors, which have undergone phase 1 clinical trials for pancreatic cancer.
-The focus is now on generating second and third-generation compounds which maintain the safety profile observed in the first round of trials while increasing the potency/efficacy of the effect observed. -
+The focus is now on generating second and third-generation compounds which maintain the safety profile observed in the first round of trials while increasing the potency/efficacy of the effect observed.

 Graduate Department: Biomedical Engineering